College Readiness Academy

 I was exposed to a multitude of college tools and programs prior to my initial enrollment.
 CSP continues to be an amazing program that connects IU Bloomington to the youth in the community and molds future leaders.Alexis Beverly, Hudson & Holland Scholar

 IU is more than a university.
 It’s a place that offers you the tools to be anything you want to be.
 And we’ll help you discover your passion.
-In partnership with Indianapolis Public Schools (IPS) and the Arsenal Technical High School campus, IU Bound offers eligible 21st Century Scholars access to personal-development resources and information on financial aid and the college application process.
-Upon completion of the program and admission to Indiana University’s Bloomington campus, you will receive additional mentoring and academic advising through IU’s OVPDEMA academic services.
+In partnership with Indianapolis Public Schools (IPS) and Lawrence Central High School and Lawrence North High School, IU Bound offers eligible 21st Century Scholars access to personal-development resources and information on financial aid and the college application process.
+Upon completion of the program and admission to Indiana University’s Bloomington campus, you will receive additional mentoring and academic advising through IU’s OVPDEI academic services.